 Participants

-A total of 102 participants were recruited; 51 cirrhotic patients followed consecutively at the outpatient clinic of our hospital and 51 age- and gender-matched healthy controls who were hospital staff and relatives of the patients with cirrhosis.
+A total of 102 participants were recruited， 51 cirrhotic patients followed consecutively at the outpatient clinic of our hospital and 51 age- and gender-matched healthy controls who were hospital staff and relatives of the patients with cirrhosis.
 The diagnosis of cirrhosis was established by liver biopsy in 25 subjects.
 In cases where biopsy was contraindicated (n = 26), the patients had clinical, biochemical and ultrasonographical findings of cirrhosis.
 The patients were further classified according to the Child-Pugh grading system as having decompensated (Child-Pugh score ≥ 7, n = 29) or compensated (Child-Pugh score < 7, n = 22) cirrhosis.
 In addition, the model for end-stage liver disease (MELD) score was measured and the histologic activity index was used to stage liver disease in patients who underwent a liver biopsy[18,19].
 Diabetes mellitus was diagnosed using the American Diabetes Association criteria[20].

 Criteria for exclusion from the study were as follows: (1) any electrolyte disturbance; (2) diseases which may affect ANS activity and QT interval duration such as coronary artery disease, heart failure, atrial fibrillation, amyloidosis, hepatocellular carcinoma, episode of infection or gastrointestinal bleeding in the last two months prior to the study; (3) medications which affect ANS activity and QT interval duration like calcium channel blockers, angiotensin converting enzyme inhibitors, angiotensin receptor blockers, digitalis, tricyclic antidepressants, sympathomimetics and anticholinergics; and (4) patients with any degree of hepatic encephalopathy.
 Patients receiving propranolol or other beta blockers were included in the study after they had stopped the medication for at least ten days prior to examination.
 In order to minimize the risk of variceal bleeding due to discontinuation of propranolol, only patients with at low risk, documented through esophago-gastro-duodenoscopy (varices with a diameter less than 5 mm and without signs of bleeding), were recruited.